memfault/interrupt/_posts/2020-07-30-firmware-logs-stack-trace.md

 We are going to use a Python script to print the log and the crash information.
 The script will take the serial port such as `/dev/ttyUSB0` on Linux-based OSes and the path to the program file as arguments (`path/to/app_elf.out`).

 Thanks to the `pyserial` package, it is very easy to read the log, line by line.
 For each line, we want to check if the message contains the starting flag: `###CRASH###`.
 Once we detect the flag, we are going to store the messages printed into a temporary file while we wait for the ending flag: `###END###`.
-If you don't have it already, install Python (>=3.5) and `pyserial` using `pip` or in your `conda` environment.
+If you don't have it already, install Python (>=3.5) and `pyserial` using `pip` or using [Conda]({% post_url 2020-01-07-conda-developer-environments %}).

 As we want to print the stack trace directly from our client, we are going to use GDB and CrashDebug together.
 The full command is described in the documentation[^crashdebug].
 In order to print the crash location and the local variables I will need to execute `bt full` right from GDB and do not forget to quit to get back to the Python script:

 ```
-arm-none-eabi-gdb main.elf -ex "set target-charset ASCII" -ex "target remote | CrashDebug --elf main.elf --dump MainCrashDump.txt" -ex "bt full" -ex "quit"
+$ arm-none-eabi-gdb main.elf -ex "set target-charset ASCII" \
+    -ex "target remote | CrashDebug --elf main.elf \
+    --dump MainCrashDump.txt" -ex "bt full" -ex "quit"
 ```

 You can add some GDB commands to print even more information like `info registers`.